MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 HTTPS RRs, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
 Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECH configuration, etc.

+## Multi-CDN

+The HTTPS RR is intended to support HTTPS services operated by multiple independent entities, such as different Content Delivery Networks (CDNs) or different hosting providers.
+This includes the case where a service is migrated from one operator to another, as well as the case where the service is multiplexed between multiple operators for performance, redundancy, etc.

+This example shows such a configuration, with www.customer.example having different DNS responses to different queries, either over time or due to logic within the authoritative DNS server:

+     $ORIGIN customer.example.  ; A Multi-CDN customer domain www 900 IN CNAME cdn1.svc1.example.      ; For some subset of DNS responses www 900 IN CNAME customer.svc2.example.  ; For the remaining DNS responses

+     ; The apex is also aliased to www to match its configuration
+     @ 7200 IN HTTPS 0 www
+     ; Non-HTTPS-aware clients use non-CDN IPs
+       		A    203.0.113.82
+		AAAA 2001:db8:203::2

+     ; Resolutions following the cdn1.svc1.example path use these records.
+     ; This CDN uses a different alternative service for HTTP/3.
+     $ORIGIN svc1.example.  ; domain for CDN 1
+     cdn1 300 IN HTTPS 1 h3pool.svc1.example. alpn=h3 echconfig="123..."
+                 HTTPS 2 . alpn=h2 echconfig="123..."
+     	      	 A 192.0.2.2
+                 AAAA 2001:db8:192::4
+     h3pool 300 IN A 192.0.2.3
+                AAAA 2001:db8:192:7::3

+     ; Resolutions following the customer.svc2.example path use these records.
+     ; Note that this CDN only supports HTTP/2.
+     $ORIGIN svc2.example. ; domain operated by CDN 2
+     customer 300 IN HTTPS 1 . alpn=h2 echconfig="xyz..."
+     	      	 A 198.51.100.2
+     	      	 A 198.51.100.3
+     	      	 A 198.51.100.4
+                 AAAA 2001:db8:198::7
+                 AAAA 2001:db8:198::12

+Note that in the above example, the different CDNs have different echconfig and different capabilities, but clients will use HTTPS RRs as a bound-together unit.

+Domain owners should be cautious when using a multi-CDN configuration, as it introduces a number of complexities highlighted by this example:

+* If CDN 1 supports ECH, and CDN 2 does not, the client is vulnerable to ECH downgrade by a network adversary who forces clients to get CDN 2 records.

+* Aliasing the apex to its subdomain simplifies the zone file but likely increases resolution latency, especially when using a non-HTTPS-aware recursive resolver.
+An alternative would be to alias the zone apex directly to a name managed by a CDN.

 ## Non-HTTPS uses